-Students can access the list of local healthcare services on The University of Arizona College of Medicine- Phoenix website.
+Students can access the list of local healthcare services on the COM-P website.
 Students are given a rectangular card that contains a list of emergency contact numbers and local healthcare service addresses and phone numbers.
-This card is placed in their identification holder along with their University of Arizona College of Medicine- Phoenix identification badge to allow easy access to healthcare information while at instructional sites.
+This card is placed in their identification holder along with a COM-P identification badge to allow easy access to healthcare information while at instructional sites.
 All information is also accessible on the wellness website at wellness.arizona.edu.

-For a list of emergency contact numbers please visit the University of Arizona College of Medicine-Phoenix website at the following link: Security - Emergency Numbers.
+For a list of emergency contact numbers please visit the COM-P website at the following link: Security - Emergency Numbers

-Off Campus Outside of the Metro Phoenix Area
+Off-Campus Outside of the Metro Phoenix Area

-Students who are in need of urgent/emergent health care services, or other healthcare services, while on a remote/rural rotation can find healthcare resources on the site description website: Clerkship Resources
+Students who are in need of urgent/emergent healthcare services, or other healthcare services, while on a remote/rural rotation can find healthcare resources on the site description website: Clerkship Resources

-Students may also contact the associate dean of student affairs or associate dean of clinical and competency based education.
+Students may also contact the dean, student affairs or dean, clinical curriculum/or designees.

 All sites are assessed for student safety.
 Details of this assessment are included in the Training Site Safety Policy.
 Faculty shall not provide health services for students if they are directly involved in the assessment of the students; however, in the event of an emergency, faculty should perform services to stabilize a student until the appropriate transfer of care can occur.
 Please see the Conflict of Interest - Physician-Student Health Services Relationship Policy.

-The University of Arizona College of Medicine- Phoenix requires that all students have an updated immunization record.
+COM-P requires that all students have an updated immunization record.
 Please see the Immunization and Health Screening Policy for details regarding the contents of the record.